acurti07/temp/README.md

-The Pyscript code is a code that uses the CSV image processing library in order to upload the most abundant color in a recorded image to an airtable.
+The Pyscript code is a code that uses the CV2 image processing library in order to upload the most abundant color in a recorded image to an airtable.
 This data comes in tnhe fourm of either red, blue, or green.
 This data is then processed in the thermistor code.
 Wherein a get request (which I coukldnt figure out) gets information from airtable in order to adjust the uploaded thermistor readings acordingly.
 I however opted to make the thermistor operate differently, and made it record and